oracle/vagrant-projects/OracleDatabase/README.md

 4. Run `vagrant up`
 5. Connect to the database.
 6. You can shut down the VM via the usual `vagrant halt` and the start it up again via `vagrant up`.

-**For more information please check the individual README within each directory!**

 ## Acknowledgements